 Another primary sponsor, Roger Wicker (R-MS), stated, "Telehealth is enabling more people to receive the care they need, leading to improved outcomes and lower costs.
 This bipartisan legislation would build on the success of telehealth in states like Mississippi to eliminate existing barriers and expand access to lifesaving care for more Americans."

-To access a summary of the bill and review the list of endorsing organizations, click here.
+Here is access to a summary of the bill and review the list of endorsing organizations.